 Completed in November of 2001, the third addition added 15,600 square feet to the Anderson School facility.
 Initially proposed in the early nineties, the 2001 addition began in earnest with a small group of individuals in 1998 who met to analyze the space needs and to develop a facilities plan that would better serve the children of the community.
 The dedication and vision of those people led to the 2001 addition.

-Anderson School District will foster and maintain a challenging, nurturing learning environment for every student.
-We will achieve this through small class sizes, highly trained teaching professionals, innovative use of limited resources, and high levels of community involvement.
+Anderson School District will foster a challenging, nurturing learning environment for every student.
+We will achieve this through small class sizes, highly trained teaching professionals, innovative use of resources, and high levels of community involvement.